syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 ### CurrentItem vs SelectedItem

 The TreeView gets the selected item by using the [SelectedItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectedItem.html) and [CurrentItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CurrentItem.html) properties.
 Both `SelectedItem` and `CurrentItem` returns the same data object when selecting single item.
 When selecting more than one item, the `SelectedItem` property returns the first selected item, and the `CurrentItem` property returns the last selected item.

-W> If you select an item when `SelectionMode` is none or if you select multiple items when `SelectionMode` is single or single deselect, exception will be thrown.

 ## Selected item style